grafana/beyla/docs/sources/configure/options.md

 | ----------------- | ----------------- | ------ | ------- |
 | `executable_name` | `EXECUTABLE_NAME` | string | (unset) |

 Selects the process to instrument by the executable name path.
-The tool will match this value as a suffix on the full executable command line, including the directory where the executable resides on the file system.
+This property accepts a regular expression to be matched againts the full executable command line, including the directory where the executable resides on the file system.

-This property will be ignored if the `open_port` property is set.
+If the `open_port` property is set, the executable to be selected needs to match both properties.

 When instrumenting by using the executable name, choose a non-ambiguous name, a name that will match a single executable on the target system.